240-Hour Visa-Free Transit Policy in China: Everything You Need to Know

 Still Have Questions?

 We know that one article can’t cover everything, and your situation may be more complex.
 If so, please leave a comment below, and we will assist you soon with the latest information we have.
-But before you leave a comment or send us an email, please take a look at the comment section also; perhaps you can find the answer there.
-Make sure to read before asking.
+Other communication channels on the website are for business purposes only, therefore, any inquiries regarding the 240-hour TWOV through them will be IGNORED.
+Before you leave a comment, please take a look at the comment section as well; perhaps you can find the answer there.
+MAKE SURE TO READ BEFORE ASKING.
+We offer the consultation for free, so please show some respect and at least learn to say thank you.

 Check Back Before You Go